Blood pressure: Childhood

 In children the normal ranges for blood pressure are lower than for adults and depend on height.
 Reference blood pressure values have been developed for children in different countries, based on the distribution of blood pressure in children of these countries.

 Aging adults

-In adults in most societies, systolic blood pressure tends to rise from early adulthood onward, up to at least age 70; diastolic pressure tends to begin to rise at the same time but to start to fall earlier in mid-life, approximately age 55.
+In adults in most societies, systolic blood pressure tends to rise from early adulthood onward, up to at least age 70; diastolic pressure tends to begin to rise at the same time but start to fall earlier in mid-life, approximately age 55.
 Mean blood pressure rises from early adulthood, plateauing in mid-life, while pulse pressure rises quite markedly after the age of 40.
 Consequently, in many older people, systolic blood pressure often exceeds the normal adult range, if the diastolic pressure is in the normal range this is termed isolated systolic hypertension.
 The rise in pulse pressure with age is attributed to increased stiffness of the arteries.
 An age-related rise in blood pressure is not considered healthy and is not observed in some isolated unacculturated communities.